Austrian Basketball Bundesliga

-The Austrian Basketball Bundesliga (in German: Österreichische Basketball Bundesliga) was the top men's professional basketball league in Austria.Eurobasket.com Until the 2004–05 season, the league was known as the A-Liga (A-League) and then until the 2008–09 season it was called the Österreichische Basketball Bundesliga (ÖBL).
+The Austrian Basketball Bundesliga (in German: Österreichische Basketball Bundesliga) was the top men's professional basketball league in Austria.
+Until the 2004–05 season, the league was known as the A-Liga (A-League) and then until the 2008–09 season it was called the Österreichische Basketball Bundesliga (ÖBL).
 From 2008 to 2019, it was named the Admiral Basketball League, after the league's main sponsor, Admiral Sportwetten.

-In 2019, the competition was replaced by the Basketball Superliga.
+In 2019, the competition was replaced by the Austrian Basketball Superliga.

 Competition format

 In the current season each team plays the other nine teams four times, creating a 36-game regular-season schedule.
 After that, the top six teams move on.
 The two semi-finals winners meet in a best-of-seven championship series.